-With hypoplastic left heart syndrome (HLHS), a baby is born with an abnormality of the heart or heart valves that results in the left side of the heart being smaller and weaker than it should be.
-The left side of the heart can’t do its job pumping blood through the body.
+Hypoplastic left heart syndrome (HLHS) is an abnormality of the heart that a baby is born with.
+The left side of the heart is smaller and weaker than it should be.
+HLHS surgery is required to create new pathways for the heart to pump oxygen-rich blood through the body.

 Common tests used to learn more about a newborn’s heart include:

 HLHS most often is diagnosed through ultrasound before the baby’s birth.
 The cardiothoracic surgeons at Norton Children’s Heart Institute are poised to stabilize the newborn immediately while more diagnostic tests are performed.

 In addition to administering prostaglandin to keep the PDA open, doctors will use medications and mechanical ventilation strategies (breathing assistance) to balance blood flow to the lungs and the rest of the body.